 The final essay draft has a no-questions-asked grace period of one day: it can be submitted up to 1 day after the due date without penalty.
 (Given this flexibility, requests for further accommodation will generally be denied.)
-No assignments will be accepted after 4 April.
+No assignments will be accepted after 7 April.

-Course-specific Conditions
+Course-Specific Conditions

-While students should attend all seminars, they must attend a minimum of half in order to pass the course, regardless of grades received for other assignments.
+Students must attend at least seven of twelve-thirteen seminar meetings in order to pass this course, regardless of grades received for other assignments.